glitchgirl/notes/React/readme.md

 - functional components

   - good for simple content
+  - don't work when we are waiting for info
+  - without hooks you can't change state

 - class components

   - class organization
   - state management
+  - must extend React.component
+  - must define a render method that returns some amount of JSX
+  - updating state on a component causes it to re-render

 ## Timeline of rendering